openshift-cs/rosaworkshop/rosa-workshop/rosa/1-account_setup.md

 - AWS Access Key ID
 - AWS Secret Access Key

-#### 1. A Red Hat Account
+### A Red Hat account
-If you do not already have a Red Hat account, create one here <https://console.redhat.com/>.
+If you do not have a Red Hat account, create one here <https://console.redhat.com/>.
 Accept the required terms and conditions.
 Then check your email for a verification link.

-#### 2. Install the AWS CLI
+### Install the AWS CLI
 [Install the AWS CLI](https://aws.amazon.com/cli/) as per your operating system.

-#### 3. Enable ROSA
+### Enable ROSA
 Complete this step if you have *not* enabled ROSA in your AWS account.

 - Visit <https://console.aws.amazon.com/rosa> to enable your account to use ROSA.